Artavasdes I of Media Atropatene

-Artavasdes I of Media Atropatene, also known as Artavasdes I of Atropatene (before or about 59 BC-about 20 BC) and Artabazus, was a Prince who served as a King of Media Atropatene.
+Artavasdes I of Media Atropatene, also known as Artavasdes I of Atropatene (before or about 59 BC – about 20 BC) and Artabazus, was a prince who served as a king of Media Atropatene.
 Artavasdes I was an enemy of King Artavasdes II of Armenia and his son Artaxias II.
-He was a contemporary with the Ptolemaic Greek Queen Cleopatra VII and Roman Triumvir Mark Antony, as Artavasdes I was mentioned in their diplomatic affairs.
+He was a contemporary of the Ptolemaic Greek Queen Cleopatra VII and Roman Triumvir Mark Antony, as Artavasdes I was mentioned in their diplomatic affairs.

 Family background and early life

 Artavasdes I was of Median and possibly of Armenian, Greek descent.
 He was the child born to Ariobarzanes I by an unnamed wife.
 His probable paternal uncle could have been Darius I. He was born and raised in the Kingdom of Media Atropatene.
-Artavasdes I is the namesake of his ancestor, Artabazanes a previous ruling King of Media Atropatene in the 3rd century BC, as the name Artavasdes is a variation of the name Artabazanes (see Asha).
+Artavasdes I is the namesake of his ancestor Artabazanes, a previous ruling king of Media Atropatene in the 3rd century BC, as the name Artavasdes is a variation of the name Artabazanes (see Asha).

-According to modern genealogies the father of Artavasdes I, Ariobarzanes I was a son of a previous ruling King Mithridates I of Media Atropatene and his wife, an unnamed Armenian Princess from the Artaxiad Dynasty who was a daughter of the Armenian King Tigranes the Great and his wife, Cleopatra of Pontus, which can explain the claims of Mithridates I's descendants to the Armenian Kingship in opposition to the lasting ruling monarchs of the Artaxiad Dynasty.
+According to modern genealogies the father of Artavasdes I, Ariobarzanes I, was a son of a previous ruling king, Mithridates I of Media Atropatene, and his wife, an unnamed Armenian princess from the Artaxiad dynasty who was a daughter of the Armenian king Tigranes the Great and his wife, Cleopatra of Pontus, which can explain the claims of Mithridates I's descendants to the Armenian kingship in opposition to the lasting ruling monarchs of the Artaxiad dynasty.
 Another possibility in linking Artavasdes I to the marriage of Mithridates I and his wife is through his name.
-The name Artavasdes bears as a typical Armenian royal name and therefore, in all likelihood, Artavasdes I is a descendant of this marriage.
+The name Artavasdes bears a typical Armenian royal name and therefore, in all likelihood, Artavasdes I is a descendant of this marriage.